pvallet/gourdin/README.md

 #### 1. OpenMP

 The first step is to use a compiler that supports OpenMP.
-It will also be used to compile FLANN.

 TDM-GCC does it pretty well on windows.
 Here is a tutorial on how to install it on windows.
 During the installation of TDM-GCC, don't forget to check the OpenMP box in the gcc menu when choosing your components.